All Episodes

 All of these people should be arrested that are writing this right now.

-Climate change is happening and I'm contributing to it.
+Ding ding, climate change is happening and I'm contributing to it.

-So since they don't want me soliciting here, thought this would be the perfect time to solicit you guys and tell you to go to Caitlin Bennett.org where you can find so many amazing products that will help your daily life and actually support me and support my work.
+So since they don't want me soliciting here, I thought this would be the perfect time to solicit you guys and tell you to go to CaitlinBennett.org where you can find so many amazing products that will help your daily life and actually support me and support my work so we can travel to St. Augustine to do videos.

-So we can travel to St. Augustine to do videos, so we can travel to Jacksonville and California and Florida, whatever, wherever we go.
+So we can travel to Jacksonville and California and Florida, whatever, wherever we go.

-So some products that you can get there are chill force.
+So some products that you can get there are Chill Force.

 Kind of fitting for today's video where we're talking about climate change.

-So if you're feeling a little warm, get yourself some chill force.
+So if you're feeling a little warm, get yourself some Chill Force.

 If you guys like this video, make sure you hit the subscribe button and notification bell.

-If you want to support me so I can keep making videos just like this, visit InfoWarsstore.com where you can get great products like Brain Force, which gives me all the mental clarity I need to make these videos.
+If you want to support me so I can keep making videos just like this, visit InfoWarStore.com where you can get great products like Brain Force, which gives me all the mental clarity I need to make these videos.

 Or take TurboForce, which provides me with enough energy to make it through a long day of interviewing liberals.